 P.S.
 Check out the notes section in the recipe below for tips and tricks on freezing these cookies.

 Coconut oil chocolate chip cookies for life!
 Make a batch and let me know how much you love them in comments below.

-If you try this recipe, let me know!
+If you try this recipe for chocolate chip cookies made with coconut oil, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on Instagram! ♥

 - 2 1/4 cups all-purpose flour